 This advice comes with a warning.
-At the current rate of spending, the U.S. debt to GDP will reach 198 percent by 2050 even without expecting a recession.
-The G-7 public debt to GDP is expected to soar to 188 percent; the global figure would rise to 122 percent.
+At the current rate of spending, the U.S. debt-to-GDP ratio will reach 198 percent by 2050, even without expecting a recession.
+The G-7 public debt-to-GDP ratio is expected to soar to 188 percent; the global figure would rise to 122 percent.
 Only one country will reduce debt.
-The IMF expects Germany to reduce its debt from 63.5 percent to 42 percent.
+The IMF expects Germany to reduce its debt to 42 percent from 63.5 percent.
 In the case of Japan, the IMF expects public debt to reach a staggering 329 percent.
-The IMF’s Fiscal Monitor informs that public debt levels will reach $100 trillion in 2024, driven by China and the United States.
+According to the IMF’s Fiscal Monitor, public debt levels will reach $100 trillion this year, driven by China and the United States.

-One of the fastest growing debt burdens is the United States one.
-Over the next five years, the IMF anticipates an annual increase in public debt to GDP of nearly three percentage points.
+One of the fastest growing debt burdens is the United States’.
+Over the next five years, the IMF anticipates an annual increase in the public debt-to-GDP ratio of nearly 3 percentage points.
 It is important to note that the IMF does not foresee a crisis or recession, so this will happen in a growth and job-creation environment.

 No interventionist government will reduce spending, particularly when central banks are lowering interest rates.
 Even worse, many statistical bodies in the eurozone have massively upgraded the GDP of the past, and their policymakers have used this statistical revision to accommodate more spending, more debt, and more taxes.

-If you believe that the wealthy and large corporations are going to pay $100 trillion in higher additional taxes in the next ten years, you have a problem with mathematics and with history.
+If you believe that the wealthy and large corporations are going to pay $100 trillion in higher additional taxes in the next 10 years, you have a problem with mathematics and with history.

 The $100 trillion fiscal timebomb means lower growth, lower real wages, financial repression, and destruction of the currencies’ purchasing power in the future.
 Governments will not pay attention to the IMF because they will use the next shock to increase the size of government in the economy even further under the excuse of another “emergency.”